 - 1 Control the guest list.
-Don't let random people who are walking around looking for a party into your house. - 2 Adults only.
-If you choose to serve alcohol, ensure that you only serve to persons twenty-one years of age or older. - 3 Plan ahead.
-Notify your neighbors in advance of the date, times, and location of the party, and a contact name and number in case problems arise. - 4 Monitor noise levels.
-Keep doors and windows closed. - 5 Discourage drinking games. - 6 Clean up debris from your yard or the street. - 7 Prevent drunk driving. - 8 Safety first.
+Don't let random people who are walking around looking for a party into your house. - 2 No minors.
+If you choose to serve alcohol, ensure that you only serve

+- 3 Plan ahead.
+Notify your neighbors in advance of the date, times, and location of the party, and a contact name and number in case problems arise - 4 Monitor noise levels.
+Keep doors and windows closed.

+- 5 Discourage drinking games. - 6 Clean up debris from your yard or the street. - 7 Prevent drunk driving. - 8 Safety first.
 If you are concerned for a friend's medical safety, such as alcohol poisoning, call 911 immediately. - 9 Cooperate with police.
 If contacted by police or other authorities, be respectful and be compliant.
 Never interfere with police; use common sense.